-So, where's your low hanging fruit today?
+So, where's your low-hanging fruit today?
 Think about that for a second.
 If you were to go out and position your product based on the numbers that you know, where would you go after?
 For me, a lot of it is just my install base, we have a lot of customers, how do I upsell my existing customers that don't have a ZPA today?
 But think about how you can do that on a really tactical level.

-The other aspect that a lot of teams like to use are promos and test drives, I think these are phenomenal ways to actually get folks and use marketing to drive revenue.
+The other aspects that a lot of teams like to use are promos and test drives, I think these are phenomenal ways to actually get folks and use marketing to drive revenue.
 So, promotions, we have this offer where if you take out your existing VPN we'll give you six months free of Zscaler service, leverage that.

 We built out something called ZPA interactive, which is a seven-day hosted experience of ZPA as well.
-All a prospect has to do is go to a Marketo form, fill it out, and suddenly they have this seven-day hosted test drive of our instance and they didn't have to talk to a sales organisation.
+All a prospect has to do is go to a Marketo form, fill it out, and suddenly they have this seven-day hosted test drive of our instance and they didn't have to talk to a sales organization.

 Again, using marketing to drive your revenue.
 What's your share of voice in the market and how do you leverage SEO and SEM today?
 Share voice is important, so working closely with your PR teams, the media outlets that are out there, information week or dark reading whatever it is, depending on your industry who your media players are there, and SEO and SEM.

 SEO is critical, it's all your organic search that you do and the keywords and the H1 tags you put into your content.
-Don't ever underestimate that, because Google is a powerful tool and if you show up within that first 10, that first page, you're in good shape.
-You start slipping two, two and three, I mean, how often do we go to page two or three guys?
+Don't ever underestimate that, because Google is a powerful tool, and if you show up within that first 10, that first page, you're in good shape.
+You start slipping two, two, and three, I mean, how often do we go to page two or three guys?
 Not that often.

 Alright, so always think about that as well.
 The teams that can help you, think about that, not every team's going to be critical.
-I don't do a tonne of work with engineering, at Zscaler it's more so product management, it's the LDR, it's demand-gen. In fact, using your LDRs or SDRs in some cases, we call them lead development reps at Zscaler or some call them sales development reps.
+I don't do a tonne of work with engineering, at Zscaler it's more so product management, it's the LDR, it's demand-gen. In fact, using your LDRs or SDRs in some cases, we call them to lead development reps at Zscaler or some call them sales development reps.
 What we're actually doing is driving target up-sell initiatives.

-They'll go out do call blitzes and get people engaged, get those meetings set, that's some of the tactics you need to drive because until you get that respect with the sales organisation, it's harder to work back from there, you need to first prove it out with the LDR, drive revenue, the LDRs have relationships with your SDRs or your sales reps, so work that angle instead.
+They'll go out do call blitzes and get people engaged, get those meetings set, that's some of the tactics you need to drive because until you get that respect with the sales organization, it's harder to work back from there, you need to first prove it out with the LDR, drive revenue, the LDRs have relationships with your SDRs or your sales reps, so work that angle instead.

 You'll be surprised at how many reps start calling you to ask them for sales pitches, and for thoughts around how to actually help them drive success in their deals.

-The third aspect of it, work with your CMO and PM as your go-to-market team.
+The third aspect of it, is work with your CMO and PM as your go-to-market team.
 Differentiation points and understanding your product are really critical and this is what I talked about before.
-You don't have to be a super, super deep dive, no, you're not going to know what every single bell and whistle or features within your product.
+You don't have to be a super, super deep dive, no, you're not going to know what every single bell and whistle or feature within your product.
 We have to know what's going to differentiate you, help you stand out.

 This is really, really important and your product managers are going to be the ones to help you drive that and understand it because they're close to the product, so keep that in mind always.
 The other thing is developing customer focus campaigns.
-A lot of companies make this mistake of positioning our company as the hero.
+A lot of companies make the mistake of positioning our company as the hero.
 But we're not.
 We're the guide.
-The hero are your customers.
+The hero is your customers.

 Think of every amazing story that's been out there.